-The AzNN conducted 5 taste test events in the 5 busiest WIC clinics in the Phoenix metropolitan area.
+The Arizona Nutrition Network conducted 5 taste test events in the 5 of the busiest State Supplemental Nutrition program for Women, Infants and Children (WIC) clinics in the Phoenix metropolitan area.
 Table 1 shows the percentage of participants by clinic location.
-During the taste test events, WIC participants were asked to participate in a blind taste test to try the four different kinds of milk (whole, 2% reduced-fat, 1% low-fat and fat-free) to see if they could taste the difference.
-This was done to show that many people are unable to taste the difference between milks, and many people like the taste of 1% low-fat and fat-free milk.
-After trying all four milks, the participants were told which milk they guessed correctly and whether they said they liked the taste of 1% low-fat or fat-free milk.
-They were also given a Fun Food News newsletter on low fat milk, which includes healthy recipes.
+During the taste test events, WIC participants were asked to participate in a blind taste test to try the four different kinds of milk (whole, 2% reduced fat, 1% low fat and fat free) to see if they could taste the difference.
+This was done to see if many people are unable to taste the difference between milks.
+After trying all four milks, the participants were told which milk they guessed correctly and whether they said they liked the taste of 1% low fat or fat free milk.
+They were also asked to fill out a separate demographic card and were given a Fun Food News newsletter on low fat milk, which includes healthy recipes.

 Table 1.
-Percentage of Participants by WIC Clinic Location, AzNN Milk Taste Tests, 2008
+Percentage of Participants by WICClinic Location, AzNN Milk Taste Tests, 2008

 Count %

 Glendale 32 32.0

 Mesa 22 22.0

 Maryvale 21 21.0

 South Phoenix 14 14.0

 Surprise 11 11.0

 Total 100 100.0

-A logistic regression model based on Fischer's Scoring was used to assess if, based on the type of milk the participant usually drank, there were differences in the likelihood that a participant was able to correctly identify each sample, if they would like a certain sample, and if they were more likely to report willingness to change to a lower-fat milk type.
+A logistic regression model based on Fischer's Scoring was used to assess if, based on the type of milk the participant usually drank, there were differences in the likelihood that a participant was able to correctly identify each sample, if they would like a certain sample, and if they were more likely to report willingness to change to a lower fat milk type.
 Age was the only demographic characteristic collected on the milk taste test survey, and therefore was the only demographic characteristic controlled for in the model.
-The comparison group were those participants who already used 1% low-fat or fat-free milk.
+The comparison group was those participants who already used 1% low fat or fat free milk.
 All data was entered into Access and analyzed using SPSS 16.0